bit0x1er/Netflix/README.md

 This project is **non-commercial** and created **only for skill demonstration purposes**.
 Some images used belong to their respective owners, and this project does not claim any official association with Netflix.

+DISCLAIMER: THIS PAGE WAS MADE AS A PERSONAL EDUCATIONAL PROJECT.
+This is NOT the official site of the company or brand identified on the page.
+The creator of this page is NOT affiliated with the company or brand in any way.
+This page is a personal project made in connection with an educational exercise.

 ## 👨‍💻 Creator

 Developed by **Vinay Mahendre** to demonstrate frontend development skills.